sanhancluster/rur/README.md

 A package for reading and computing various versions of RAMSES hydro and particle data.
 ## Setup
 ### Dependencies
-See [requrements](requrements.txt).
-Packages can be installed by following commands.
+See [requirements.txt](requirements.txt).
+All required packages can be installed by following commands.
 #### Using Anaconda environment
 ```bash
 $ conda install -c conda-forge --file requirements.txt